isegkos/pwd-canvas-sketch/README.md

 You will get an environment where you can run canva-sketch commands, like:
 - canvas-sketch sketch.js --new (to create a new sketch)
 - canvas-sketch sketch.js (to open an existing sketch)

+Whenever you want to stop working on a sketch and start/open another sketch, press CTRL+C and give the next canvas-sketch command.

 If you type exit and press ENTER you will leave the environment.
 If you want to start the environment again run the following command again:
 - docker-compose run --rm -p 8888:9966 node sh